augustss/MicroHs/README.md

    * FunctionalDependencies
    * ExistentialQuantification
  * `main` in the top module given to `mhs` serves at the program entry point.
+ * Many things that should be an error (but which are mostly harmless) are not reported.
+ * More differences that I don't remember right now.

 ## Example
 The file `Example.hs` contains the following: